 Some organizations will need a B2B marketplace strategy, while others will choose to stay away.
 But all manufacturers need one thing: a digital channel in which they work directly with their B2B dealers and distributors, maintaining full control of customer service, branding, transactions, product recommendations, and so on.

 Historically, these interactions with known customers have happened over phone, fax, and email.
 But in today’s digital climate, B2B buyers want self-service.
-That means a branded B2B portal or eCommerce store—and that’s what the Corevist Platform is all about.
+That means a branded B2B portal or eCommerce store—and that’s what Corevist Commerce Cloud is all about.

 Want to become Easier To Do Business With?